Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/wand-of-binding.md

 aliases: ["Wand of Binding"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-209. Available in the SRD.
+BookSource: "Dungeon Master's Guide p.
+209. Available in the SRD."
 ---
 # Wand of Binding
 *Wand, major, rare (requires attunement by a spellcaster)*